Unless you know the root cause for a problem you can’t address it. This is true in knowing, appreciating and supporting each and every student.

 Elevating student support services

-With Intellispark Pulse, we’re enabling a systematic approach to student support services so that schools can apply the same level of coordination and sophistication to student support that they’ve traditionally applied to teaching and learning.
+With Intellispark, we’re enabling a systematic approach to student support services so that schools can apply the same level of coordination and sophistication to student support that they’ve traditionally applied to teaching and learning.
 While academics have been supported by student information systems, learning management systems, formative assessment systems, and the like, student support services has (until now) largely relied on ad hoc checklists, spreadsheets, or niche applications.
-Intellispark Pulse provides a holistic platform for student support services.
+Intellispark provides a holistic platform for student support services.
 Moreover, while teaching and learning may be primarily school-based activities, student support can’t exist solely within the walls of the school.
-Instead, Intellispark Pulse is designed to bridge school, home, and community, providing a 360-degree circle of care around each student.
-With an intentional focus on student support services, and with the purpose-built technology in Intellispark Pulse to connect key stakeholders, improve communication, and enable true project management, we’re excited to be helping schools identify and address the root causes of student success issues.
+Instead, Intellispark is designed to bridge school, home, and community, providing a 360-degree circle of care around each student.
+With an intentional focus on student support services, and with the purpose-built technology in Intellispark to connect key stakeholders, improve communication, and enable true project management, we’re excited to be helping schools identify and address the root causes of student success issues.